michaelwangcode/one-portfolio/README.md

 The bar will be hidden on mobile versions of the site.

 Create a SocialLinks.jsx component and add it to the App.js file.

 &nbsp;

+## About

+Next, create the About section of the site.

+The About section consists of a header and two paragraphs of text.

+The text is padded and formatted with a flex layout.

+Create an About.jsx component and add it to the App.js file.

+&nbsp;